Waste from churches and homes can be dealt with in an efficient and environmentally-friendly manner.

 Waste collection and recycling companies

-The First Mile now collects and recycles from London Diocesan House.
+The First Mile collects and recycles from London Diocesan House.
 They are very versatile in what they can recycle.

 Domestic and non-domestic waste